pde-bakk/pde-bakk/README.md

 ### Hey there,
 #### I'm Peer de Bakker, a student at 42's campus in Amsterdam named Codam.
+#### For the year 2022/2023 I transferred to the mother campus 42Paris.
 #### I moved all my projects for Codam/42 to [a dedicated organization for them.
 Check them out here](https://github.com/42pde-bakk/42Cursus)!

 I just finished the common core at Codam and my internship at Panartis.